 Based on this offline discussion on UE capabilities, the following proposals are made:

-Proposal 1: define one single NR NTN UE capability to encompass essential features to support both NGSO and GSO, and UE can further indicate other optional capabilities.
+Proposal 1: define one single NR NTN UE capability to encompass essential features to support NTN, and UE can further indicate other optional capabilities.

 Proposal 2: gnss-Location-r16 is conditionally mandatory when UE indicates the support of NR NTN access, and update the field description to cover NTN case.